exercism/haskell/exercises/grade-school/HINTS.md

 - `grade`
 - `sorted`

-You will find a dummy data declaration already in place, but it is up to you to define the functions and create a meaningful data type, newtype or type synonym.
+You will find a dummy data declaration and type signatures already in place, but it is up to you to define the functions and create a meaningful data type, newtype or type synonym.